joberthrogers18/Machine-Learning-Training/README.md

 # Machine Learning and Deep Learning Training

-#### This repository there is all my personal projects in Machine learning and Deep Learning area.
-Here is covered by several examples since pre processing data (using panda, numpy and others) till the creation and prediction models with libs like sklearn and tensorflow.
+#### In this repository there is all my personal projects in Machine learning and Deep Learning area.
+Here you can find many examples since the pre processing data section  (using pandas, numpy and others) untill the models creation and prediction with libs like sklearn and tensorflow.